open-pioneer/trails-openlayers-base-packages/.changeset/light-radios-drive.md

 Which means that the map-anchors are no longer children of the map.

 You may have to update your custom styles if you relied on the previous DOM hierarchy.

+The `MapAnchor`'s prop `stopEvents` has been deleted as it is no longer needed.
+Browser events happening inside a map anchor or its children will no longer affect the map.